DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 Alternative manifestations of a common underlying diathesis

-Heterogeneous syndromes that are associated because of shared subtypes, separate phenomena, each of which may develop into the other over time, and conceptually and empirically distinct phenomena
+Heterogeneous syndromes that are associated because of shared subtypes, featuring separate phenomena, which may develop into the other over time, and conceptually and empirically distinct phenomena

 Clark and Watson43 found that although depression and anxiety share a non-specific component which causes general negative affectivity amongst other symptoms, the two can be distinguished by symptoms which are unique to each.
 Depression could be distinguished from anxiety by the lack of positive affect, where anxiety can be distinguished from depression through the presence of physiological hyperarousal (further explanation found in Chapter 2).